disraelyp/disraelyp/README.md

 ## Hi, I'm Disraely Peralta 👋

 I'm a Full-Stack Software Engineer 👨‍💻, who specialized in modern web development and algorithms design.
 If you wanna take a conversation with me or get more information about me 📫, you can contact me at [@disraelyp](https://t.me/disraelyp) in telegram or/and of my linkedin's profile at [@disraelyp](https://www.linkedin.com/in/disraelyp/).
+In my free time I like to develop algorithms in [leetcode](https://leetcode.com/), and study new technologies.

+- 🌱 I am currently learning Python and web development with it, while I finish my university studies.
+- 🔭 I’m currently working on an amazing product to help hundreds of amazing people at @intellisysdcorp

+#### ⚡ Main Tech-Stack:

+JavaScript/TypeScript, Python, ReactJS, NextJS, NestJS, ExpressJS, Redux, MUI, PostgreSQL, MySQL, GCP, TypeORM and more... ✨

 <!--
 **disraelyp/disraelyp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.